-Note: Battery saver also includes an option to dim the screen brightness to save more battery, under Battery settings just checkmark “Lower screen brightness while in battery saver“.
+Note: Battery saver also includes an option to dim the screen brightness automatically on Windows 10 to save more battery, under Battery settings just checkmark “Lower screen brightness while in battery saver“.

 This How to Enable or Disable Battery Saver in Windows 10, but if this didn’t work for you then move to the next method.

 Method 3: Enable or Disable Battery Saver In Power Options

 1. Press Windows Key + R then type powercfg.cpl and hit Enter.

 2. Now click on “Change plan settings” next to your currently active power plan.